 Our ‘Blueprint for Development’ shows how our various programmes link in to levels 1 to 4 of the player pathway, and contribute to the ‘rounders backbone’, which is regular play in programmes and teams.

-Project 500 is a regional initiative across the South East of England, developed and delivered by seven county sports partnerships.
+Project 500 is a regional initiative across the South East of England, developed and delivered by seven active partnerships.
 The project has been active since 2013 and aims to recruit, develop and retain more women in coaching.

 Rounders England have a straightforward approach to training coaches from grassroots to elite level.
 There is a coach pathway which maps the journey from a new coach undertaking his or her first training course right through to taking the top qualifications needed to manage the England squad.
 There are three strands within the coach pathway: